-Explorations in Renaissance Culture is a biannual, multidisciplinary scholarly journal devoted to all disciplines of study in the Early Modern/Renaissance period: literature, history, art and iconography, music, cultural studies, etc. Publishing articles in the English language, our authors hail from around the world (U.S., Canada, U.K., Israel, Australia, Spain, Germany) and include such well-established scholars as David Bevington, Barbara Bowen, John Shawcross, Paul Barolsky, David Bergeron, Norman Land, and Burton Raffel.
+Explorations in Renaissance Culture is a biannual, multidisciplinary scholarly journal devoted to all disciplines of study in the Early Modern/Renaissance period: literature, history, art and iconography, music, cultural studies, etc. Publishing articles in the English language, our authors hail from around the world.
 We are fully refereed by a board of established scholars and experts in the field; a double-blind review process is used.
 In existence as an annual since 1974, Explorations in Renaissance Culture gained steadily in submissions and subscriptions and, in the auspicious year 2000, began to produce two issues per year (Summer and Winter of each calendar year).
 The publisher Brill took over publication and distribution of the journal in 2015: www.brill.com/erc

-EIRC is edited by Thomas Herron of the Department of English, Thomas Harriot College of Arts and Sciences, East Carolina University, and is published jointly by the South-Central Renaissance Conference and East Carolina University.
+ERC is edited by Thomas Herron of the Department of English, Thomas Harriot College of Arts and Sciences, East Carolina University, and is published jointly by the South-Central Renaissance Conference and Brill.

 In celebration of the formation of the Queen Elizabeth I Society, Explorations in Renaissance Culture designated Volume 30, Number 1 (Summer 2004) as a Special Issue of articles devoted to Queen Elizabeth I, edited by Guest Editors Donald Stump and Carole Levin.
-Copies of all issues are available at $10 per issue by contacting the Editor, Thomas Herron.
-Subsequent special issues have been devoted to Art History (32.1, Winter 2006, guest-edited by Norman Land) and Andrew Marvell (35.1, Summer 2009, guest-edited by Sean McDowell) and the painter Vasari (39.1, Summer 2013, guest-edited by Liana Cheney and Yael Even).
+Queen Elizabeth I was again the subject of a special issue guest-edited by Levin (37.1, Summer 2011).
+Subsequent special issues have been devoted to Art History (32.1, Winter 2006, guest-edited by Norman Land), Andrew Marvell (35.1, Summer 2009, guest-edited by Sean McDowell) and the painter Vasari (39.1, Summer 2013, guest-edited by Liana Cheney and Yael Even).
 Electronic copies of all issues are available by contacting Brill; for hard-copy, contact the editor, Thomas Herron.